danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-20-validate-localized-resources.md

 end
 ```

-You can now run `l10n_validate_all` from the Terminal or from any other lane to abort operations that require all translations.

-This makes it possible for you to for instance abort a release distribution to App Store Connect.
+You can now run `l10n_validate_all` from the Terminal or any other lane to verify that all translations are specified.
+This makes it possible to e.g. abort release distributions to App Store Connect.

 ## Temporary translations

 You probably use temporary strings for your main development language, to avoid having empty strings in the app until translations are done.
-If so, I'd suggest that you establish a certain text pattern that you always use in your temporary strings, e.g. a adding a certain word like "Todo" or "Temp" that otherwise aren't used in real translations.
+If so, I'd suggest that you establish a pattern that you use in your temporary strings, e.g. a term like `<Temp>` that otherwise aren't used in real translations.

 This lets you add a second `grep` to your validation, that detects any occurrences of that word: